Shish Tawook

 Serve Kebabs, or grilled skewers, off the skewer.
 Anything that is cooked on a skewer is much easier to serve and eat when it is already removed from the cooking instrument, the skewer.

+Make my Homemade Pita Bread Recipe and serve this lusciousness with pocket bread, a favorite!
 A great way to remove the chicken from the skewer is with a piece of pita, flatbread, or other piece of sturdy bread.
-Be sure the skewers are cool enough to handle, or use a hot pad to grab the skewer.
+Be sure the skewers are cool enough to handle or use a hot pad to grab the skewer.
 Wrap the bread around the meat at the handle end of the skewer and push all of the meat off the pointed end onto a board or platter.

 P.S.
-This pita bread, now laden juicy chicken flavor, tastes divine!
+This pita bread, now laden with juicy chicken flavor, tastes divine!ย

 FAQs